banjtheman/highwind/README.md

 ```

-If you want to mint a bunch of nfts can easily add in looping logic, but be weary of gas fees.
+If you want to mint a bunch of NFTs can easily add in looping logic but be weary of gas fees.